th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

 get_event(id: str) → Union[dict, NoneType]
 ```

-Returns an event by id.
+Returns an event by its id.